 Itching to get involved with restoration projects near Portland?
-Join our on-call team to hear about ongoing volunteer restoration needs at Camassia Natural Area in West Linn.
-Volunteers will tackle invasive species, maintain trails and assist with other tasks as needed.
-No commitment is required to join — projects will occur on both weekends and week days, on an "on-call" basis.
+Then join our on-call team to hear about ongoing volunteer restoration needs at Camassia Natural Area in West Linn.
+Projects include invasive species removal, trail maintenance and more.
+No commitment is required to join as projects occur on an "on-call" basis.

-Restore native vegetation by clearing invasives at Camassia Natural Area in West Linn and/or Sandy River Gorge Preserve.
+Restore native vegetation on your own schedule!
+Clear invasive plant species at Camassia Natural Area in West Linn and/or Sandy River Gorge Preserve.
 Must be physically fit and able to work once a month for a year.
-Orientations held as needed.

 Learn about the Conservancy’s work in Wallowa County and contribute to key conservation projects while helping with a variety of projects.
 Tasks include data entry, mailings, managing supplies and files and more.
 Time commitment is six to 10 hours/week for a minimum of six months.

-Join the Thursday Crew!
-Our weekly volunteer group meets local Conservancy preserves to help with projects including weed removal, rare species monitoring, fencing and more.
+Volunteers are invited to join the Thursday Crew!
+This volunteer group meets weekly at local preserves to help with projects including weed removal, rare species monitoring, fencing and more.
 Contact Molly Morison at email@example.com or (541) 770-7933 ext.
-2# to be added to the listserv.
+2# to be added to the team.